54yd/palette/README.md

 # 🚀 Project Overview

+This project is a modern EC website framework.
+ - (I always start writing code with this.)
+ - It includes Server Schema for EC, And Authentication System (GoogleAccount,AppleAccount,GitHub etc)
+ - Jest Integrated for Testing.
+ - Feel free to use it if you like!

 This project is a web application built with TypeScript using **React**, **Next.js**, and **Prisma** for the backend.
 It includes features such as authentication, user management, product pages. each product page has routed.
 Product Manupilation API CRUD is also implemented. (**THIS PRJ needs to .env for NEXTAUTH and your CALLBACKURL, and your Database! we recommend use sqlite at first and prismastudio to add record.** )

 ALSO, FEEL FREE TO USE COMPONENT I CREATED (I PLACED THEM EACH PAGE AS EXAMPLE)